-In performing our audit, we obtained evidence that the statutory provisions and International Public Sector Accounting Standards have been complied with.
+In performing our audit, we obtained evidence that the statutory requirements and International Public Sector Accounting Standards have been complied with.

-Under our risk and control based audit approach and to the extent we considered necessary for the purpose of expressing an opinion, we considered internal controls related to sub-processes of the financial reporting process as part of our audit.
+In line with our risk and control based audit approach and to the extent we considered necessary for the purpose of expressing an opinion, we considered internal controls related to sub-processes of the financial reporting process as part of our audit.